mnlipp/osgi-getting-started/index.md

 The examples used in this introduction are available from the [project site](https://github.com/mnlipp/osgi-getting-started) as an [Eclipse](http://www.eclipse.org/) project.
 I know that there are other IDEs around, but that's the one I prefer.
 For the initial parts of this introduction, the IDE is actually irrelevant.
 If you want to, you can use a text editor and build the examples with `javac` and `jar`.
 There are also gradle build configurations provided that automate those compilation and packaging steps[^nm].

-If you want to comment on this introduction, simply enter your remarks as a [project issue](https://github.com/mnlipp/osgi-getting-started/issues).
+If you want to comment on this introduction, please use the links at the bottom of the pages.

 ---